 - Expy: To Henry Balkan from Spider-Man, who also gives the Big Bad a hard-time which prove him to villainy.

-- Jerkass: He has no respect to Victor's Latverian heritage, and often refers to it as "The Old Country".
+- Jerkass: Towards Victor, presumably even before the cosmic storm incident since Victor believes he's enjoying seeing Victor losing money.
+He has no respect to Victor's Latverian heritage, and often refers to it as "The Old Country".

 - Majority-Share Dictator: He led the other stockholders in withdrawing their money from Von Doom Industries after the space mission failed.

 - Nothing Personal: Tells this to Victor after he pulls out all the money from his company.
 It doesn't help him.